darkhan-s/myCV/README.md

 1. **Install LaTeX**: Uses a Docker container with LaTeX pre-installed to compile the `.tex` file specific to the branch.
 2. **Compile LaTeX**: Dynamically selects the `.tex` file based on the branch name and compiles it into a PDF using `xelatex`.
-3. **Copy to `pdf-output` Branch**: After the build, the compiled PDF is copied to the `pdf-output` branch, ensuring all branches contribute their PDF to this branch without triggering another workflow.
+3. **Deploy to `pdf-output` Branch**: After the build, the compiled PDF is automatically pushed to the `pdf-output` branch, ensuring all branches contribute their PDF without triggering another workflow.

 ## Output